We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 Maybe when we go into war, we should be thinking about its consequences and its ramifications.

-You would think that would be a given.
+You would think that would be a given, but maybe it wasn't.

-And so we go into a war in Iraq, uh going to Afghanistan, leave Afghanistan for Iraq with unfinished business in Afghanistan ten years later.
+And so we go into a war in Iraq, go into Afghanistan, leave Afghanistan for Iraq with unfinished business in Afghanistan.

-We have all of these additional veterans in the past five years, two million more veterans needing Benefits from the VA.
+In the past five years, 2 million more veterans needing benefits from the VA.

 That's a huge, huge increase.